lasselukkari/DuinoDCX/README.md

 http://duinodcx.herokuapp.com/

 ## User Guide
 [DuinoDCX User Guide](https://lasselukkari.github.io/DuinoDCX).
 The guide includes step by step instruction for building the harware setup and goes trough the software installation and basic usage.
 Contributions to the manual are really welcome.

+## User Interface
+The user interface has been slit to a separate project [dcx-ui](https://github.com/lasselukkari/dcx-ui).

 ## Development
 Install [Node.js](https://nodejs.org), [Arduino IDE](https://www.arduino.cc/en/Main/Software) and the support for the [ESP32](https://github.com/espressif/arduino-esp32#installation-instructions) boards.